fsharp/fsharp.org/use/windows/index.md

 * [Install the Visual F# Express Tools](http://go.microsoft.com/fwlink/?LinkID=261287)

 See [fsharp.net](http://fsharp.net) for more information about Visual F# from Microsoft.
-Note you can use a different editor and the command-line compiler (fsc.exe) or F# Interactive (fsi.exe) after you have intalled Visual F#.
+You can use a different editor and the command-line compiler (fsc.exe) or F# Interactive (fsi.exe) after you have installed Visual F#.

 <br />
 <br />